The 2026 Utah Arts Festival

 Festival Box Offices & Entrances

-The Box Office Entrances to the Utah Arts Festival open during the three festival days:
+The Box Office entrances to the Utah Arts Festival are open during the four days:

-- Library Arch Main Entrance - located midblock on 400 South between 200 East and 300 East: This is the main Festival entrance, and it is closest to the TRAX line and underground parking.
+- Library Entrance - located 400 South and 200 East: This is the main Festival entrance, and it is closest to the TRAX line and underground parking.
+The will-call box office is inside the Main Library's main floor hallway.

-- The Plaza Entrance - located mid-block on 300 East: This entrance is perfect for large groups visiting the Festival and those with special needs.
+- The 300 East Entrance - located midblock near the Main Library's crescent wall: This entrance is perfect for large groups visiting the Festival and those with special needs as there is an ADA drop-off on the corner of 500 South and 300 East.
+It is adjacent to the bike lot.

 Skip the line and get your ticket immediately!

-Tickets will be available for purchase online in April and sent straight to your inbox or mobile device.
-Online tickets are $18 + processing fees (or $12 for Thursday and Friday, Noon to 3pm) and can be purchased through the end of the Festival, so you can purchase before you arrive, on your way, or even from a mobile device when you get to the Festival grounds.
+Tickets are available for purchase online sent straight to your inbox or mobile device.
+You can purchase in advance, before you arrive, on your way, or even from a mobile device when you get to the Festival grounds.

-If you prefer to make your purchase in-person at the Festival, please note that we ONLY accept cash at the on-site box offices.
-ATMs will be available near each box office if you prefer to buy your tickets in-person.
+If you prefer to make your purchase in-person at the Festival, please note that we accept cash only for purchases at an on-site box office.
+ATMs will be available at each box office if you prefer to buy your tickets in-person.

 ADA Accessibility